d-rec/drec-origin/docs/usage-guide/get-started.md

 order: 1
 ---

-# Dashboard Getting Started Guide
+# Get Started

-Welcome to your Dashboard!
 This guide will help you sign up, log in, and navigate the platform with ease.
 Whether you are a **Buyer** or a **DRE Developer**, you’ll find clear instructions, useful tips, and troubleshooting advice to ensure a smooth experience.

 ## Introduction